Ohio FQHC Infant Vitality Initiative

-To efficiently and effectively administer the Medicaid program for Ohio's Medicaid consumers, the FQHCs and OACHC are launching infant mortality initiatives designed to:
+To efficiently and effectively administer the Medicaid program for Ohio's Medicaid consumers, the FQHCs and OACHC launched infant mortality initiatives designed to:

 - Streamline the clinic processes for prescribing and inserting long acting contraceptives (LARC) when requested by women in their care